Safety Steps When using Portable Handheld X-ray Generator

 Canon XRD Dental Portable X-Ray - RAY98(P) VET

-How Much Do Today’s Veterinary Digital Dental X-Ray Systems Cost?
+How Much for a Veterinary Digital Dental X-Ray Systems Cost?

 An average price range for a new digital dental radiography system would be $8,000-$15,000, depending on which components and features the system includes.